Our Practice

 Chartered RIBA Member.
 Certified Passivhaus Designer

 Junko Suetake gained Passivhaus accreditation along with Paul Cayford in 2012 and has subsequently designed and delivered many fabulous Certified Passivhaus residential projects.
-Junko is an experienced award winning Japanese architect with expertise in carefully detailed design with sustainably resourced and locally made materials and low energy consumption.
-She collaborates with Cayford Design as a key team member ensuring the highest technical and design standards are achieved.
-Junko is also part of the 15-40 Architecture collaborative, a skills sharing organisation set up to promote Passivhaus and alternative energy efficient buildings.
+Junko is an experienced award winning Japanese architect with expertise in careful detail design, with sustainably resourced and locally made materials and low energy consumption.
+In addition to collaborating with Cayford, Junko runs her own architectural consultancy Suetake 2. http://www.suetake.co.uk/.

 Client Testimonials